Noway489/Naruka/README.md

     - *Y*
 - The left and right thumb buttons cause the back and start buttons to trigger respectively.

-#settings:
+# settings:
 - Pressing W while the program is running will activate a dialogue to change the joystick dead zone, sensitivity, and radius on screen.
 - Pressing 'e' will cause a setting menu to appear from which you can change the radius, sensitivity and dead zone values on the fly.
 - Pressing 'Esc' on the window will cause the opencv window to close.

 # Tech Stack
--argparse
+- argparse
--tkinter
+- tkinter
--PIL (Python Imaging Library)
+- PIL (Python Imaging Library)
--cv2 (OpenCV)
+- cv2 (OpenCV)
--mediapipe
+- mediapipe
--numpy
+- numpy
--vgamepad
+- vgamepad